-Understanding And Countering Cognitive Distortions In CBT
+Understanding & Countering Cognitive Distortions For Your Mental Health

-The American Psychological Association (APA) defines a cognitive distortion as “faulty or inaccurate thinking, perception, or belief.”
+The American Psychological Association (APA) defines cognitive distortion as “faulty or inaccurate thinking, perception, or belief.”
 The APA goes on to say that this is a normal process that all people can experience to some degree.
 Imagine holding the power to change the way you think, to transform your perception of the world from a place often clouded with negativity into one teeming with balanced thought and positivity.

-Welcome to the world of cognitive behavioral therapy (CBT) a therapeutic approach that aims to help people identify and counter cognitive distortions, where understanding and countering cognitive distortions might become your keys to enjoy a happier, healthier mindset.
+Welcome to the world of cognitive behavioral therapy (CBT) a therapeutic approach that aims to help people identify and counter cognitive distortions, where understanding and countering cognitive distortions might become your keys to enjoying a happier, healthier mindset.

 CBT isn’t necessarily about silencing negative thoughts but—it's often about learning to challenge, reshape, and ultimately gain control over them.
 If you've ever experienced negative thought patterns or black-and-white thinking, this exploration might be for you.
 The following article about cognitive distortions may help you learn more about overcoming them.